Babasain/Laravel-Forum/README.md

 # Laravel-Forum
-This project is same as my Forum project in PHP but this is built by using PHP frame work laravel.
-Feel free to make changes according to your need.
+This project is the same as my Forum project in PHP but this is built by using the PHP frame work Laravel.
+Feel free to make changes according to your needs.